 - It is free to reschedule within your testing block, more than 30 days in advance

 - Within 5 days, it may cost you your firstborn (in the U.S. and Canada, it’s $114, but in other regions, it will range from $276 to $506(!) for Step 1).
 For Step 2 CK, the costs are a bit higher.

 - Hours are 8am-8pm EST, Mon-Fri

-On the Prometric Website (https://www.prometric.com/en-us/Pages/home.aspx), there is a link on the top to reschedule.
-The process is self-explanatory, as long as there are dates available, somewhere, within the three month block you chose on the NBME website.
+On the Prometric site (https://www.prometric.com/en-us/Pages/home.aspx), there is a link on the top to reschedule.
+The process is self-explanatory, as long as there are dates available, somewhere, within the three month block you selected on the NBME website.

-If you would like to change that block, you may move one block forward (if you had Apr-May-Jun, you can move to Jul-Aug-Sep).
+If you would like to change that block, you may move one block forward (for example, if you had Apr-May-Jun, you can move to Jul-Aug-Sep).
 You may only do this once, and only one block forward.
-It costs $65.
-Log into the NBME website, and under the “Licensing Examination Services” page, scroll down to “Step 1 and Step 2 CK Eligibility Period Extension Form” (here’s a picture, to prove it exists, for your sanity).
+It costs $80.
+Log into the NBME website, and under the “Licensing Examination Services” page, scroll down to “Step 1 and Step 2 CK Eligibility Period Extension Form.”
+If you are an IMG/FMG, you can do this through their interactive web application.

 If you need to reschedule further than that, I would contact NBME.
 You might need authorization from your school.

-I hope this helps you in your most vulnerable, end-of-your-wits, mental state (I was there, I wish I had this).
+I hope this helps you in your most vulnerable, end-of-your-wits, mental state.
+Believe me, I was there.